Temazepam (By mouth)

 - Do not drink alcohol while you are using this medicine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have breathing problems or lung disease, liver disease, kidney disease, a history of depression or mental illness, or if you have been addicted to alcohol or other drugs.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, breathing problems or lung disease, or a history of alcohol or drug abuse, depression, or mental health problems.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.